-The commission expressed concern about the emergence of a dominant entity in the cricket broadcasting space, as the merger would consolidate key tentpole sporting properties, including media rights for the IPL and ICC matches, along with bilateral rights to the Indian, Australian, and South African cricket boards.
+The commission had expressed concerns about the emergence of a dominant entity in the cricket broadcasting space, as the merger would consolidate key tentpole sporting properties, including media rights for the IPL and ICC matches, along with bilateral rights to the Indian, Australian, and South African cricket boards.
+However, it gave its approval for the mega merger subject to specific voluntary modifications on August 28.

 Speaking to afaqs! earlier, Karan Taurani, SVP-research analyst (media, consumer discretionary and internet), Elara Capital, said that on the sports front, the merged entity is poised to monopolise the sports sector, with Disney and Jio together holding around 75-80% of the Indian sports market on both linear TV and digital platforms.